ezoer-elementure/owl/doc/reference/templates.md

   available

-These extra variables provided and all new variables created into the `t-foreach` are only available in the scope of the `t-foreach`.
-If the variable exists outside the context of the `t-foreach`, the value is copied at the end of the foreach into the global context.
+These extra variables provided and all new variables created into the `t-foreach` are only available within the scope of the `t-foreach` loop.
+However, if the variable pre-existed outside the context of the `t-foreach` loop, the value is copied into the global context at the end of the foreach loop.

 ```xml
 <t t-set="existing_variable" t-value="false"/>